 All of the keys provided with your new vehicle have been programmed to the vehicle electronics.

 Replacement Keys

-NOTE: Only keys that have been programmed to the vehicle electronics can be used to start the vehicle.
-Once 2 a Sentry Key has been programmed to a vehicle, it cannot be programmed to any other vehicle.
+NOTE: Only keys that are programmed to the vehicle electronics can be used to start and operate the vehicle.
+Once a Sentry Key is programmed to a vehicle, it cannot be programmed to any other vehicle.